-Optimistic, resp.
-Pessimistic, Strategy.
-This strategy always assumes that an object has, resp. does not have, the attribute that is not known.
+Optimistic resp.
+Pessimistic Strategy This strategy always assumes that an object has resp. does not have the attribute that is not known.
 This strategy can always derive some preference between two objects, since it completes the knowledge by making certain assumptions, and can then derive a complete preference ordering over objects.
 But there is no guarantee that the inferences made are correct.
 In fact, any inferred preference can only be correct if all the assumptions it is based on are either correct or irrelevant.
-Since we do not know whether assumptions are correct by chance.
+Since we do not know whether assumptions are correct and the strategy does not check for relevance, the inference can only be correct by chance.
 For example, suppose it is not known whether the villa has a garden and whether it is closeToWork.
 The optimistic strategy would assume that it has both attributes, in which case an incorrect preference of the villa over the apartment would be derived.
 The pessimistic strategy on the other hand would assume the villa has neither of the attributes, and would derive an incorrect preference of the cottage over the villa.

-Note that using the framework defined above without adaptation would boil down to using a pessimistic strategy: if it is not known whether an object has a certain attribute, Table 4.
-Example of intransitive preference with the Disregard Attribute Strategy the attribute is (implicitly) assumed to be absent.
+Note that using the framework defined above without adaptation would boil down to using a pessimistic strategy: if it is not known whether an object as a certain attribute, the attribute is (implicitly) assumed to be absent.
 This is due to the fact that only attributes for which it is known that an object has them are counted.
 Attributes that an object does not have and attributes for which this information is unavailable are treated the same way (i.e. not taken into account when counting).